WICG/display-locking/README.md

 **jank or noticeable delay** when presenting content, because the rendering phase is updated **synchronously** with user interactions and requestAnimationFrame script.

-The following are a few of the common patterns that can cause jank:
-- Resizing multi-pane UI with complex layout within each pane (e.g. IDEs)
-- Adding widgets with complex DOM.
-- Dynamically displaying content based on the current value of text input.
-- Measuring layout of otherwise hidden DOM with intent of sizing containers.

 Developers are aware of these issues and build systems to avoid adding complex DOM at once in order to prevent jank.
 As an example, ReactJS is [adding the ability](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html)